Adelaide Airport: Ground transport

-Adelaide Metro operates frequent JetBus services connecting the airport to a number of popular locations across metropolitan Adelaide, including the CBD.
+Adelaide Metro operates frequent JetBus services connecting the airport to a number of locations across metropolitan Adelaide, including the CBD.

-Routes J1 and J2 operate between the northern and the western and southern suburbs, via the CBD and airport – popular areas such as Westfield Tea Tree Plaza, Glenelg and Harbour Town are serviced.
+Routes J1 and J2 connect the airport to central Adelaide and suburban destinations including Westfield Tea Tree Plaza, Glenelg and Harbour Town.

-Bus stops U1 on the south side of Grenfell Street and W1 on the south side of Currie Street are convenient for catching the J1 and J2 to the airport.

-Routes J7 and J8 operate between the airport and Westfield West Lakes and Westfield Marion, and do not go near the city.
+Routes J7 and J8 operate between the airport and Westfield West Lakes and Westfield Marion.

 Taxis and rental cars are also available near the terminal building.

 Plans to build a rail line to the airport have been cancelled.